 Intima | SUBMISSION GUIDELINES

 General Information Intima publishes original contributions of literary and artistic merit that relate to the theory and practice of narrative medicine.
-Please see specific guidelines on the genres and submit your piece(s) in the genres most appropriate.
-Our editors come from a variety of fields and will read with their particular areas of expertise in mind.
+Please see specific guidelines on the genres and submit your piece(s) in the most appropriate category.
+Intellectual property rights are retained by the author.
 All work submitted becomes the property of Intima and may be reproduced in part or whole at the discretion of the Editors in future publications either online or in print.
-Intellectual property rights are retained by the author.
 We do not welcome simultaneous submissions.
-Please do not submit previously published work.
+Please do not submit previously published work or work that has appeared on a blog.
 The best way to know what we are looking for is to read past issues of the Intima.

 Patient Privacy Notice

 Intima adheres to legal and ethical guidelines in accordance with academic and health community publication standards.
 As clinicians, patients, and family members, we feel strongly that patient privacy and confidentiality should be maintained at all times.
 We simultaneously recognize that narrative power depends on intimate, singular encounters and the sharing of personal accounts in a respectful and safe environment.
 To maintain these standards, contributors should review the confidentiality guidelines in the Health Information Portability and Accountability Act (HIPAA), with particular attention to the 18 commonly accepted "unique identifiers."
 We also encourage contributors to seek permission before submitting patient stories, and to fictionalize or change identifiable information whenever possible and appropriate to maintain patient confidentiality and privacy.
 Please contact firstname.lastname@example.org with any further questions or concerns.